The site where Erin Foster and Jeremy Bechtel crashed

 This is a Google Street View image of the section of the Calfkiller River where the teenagers crashed.

-It was taken in July of 2014.
-At the time, the teenagers were still in the water.
+It was taken in July 2014.
+At the time, their remains were still submerged in the water.

 In 2000, there was no guardrail on this part of the highway.
 Furthermore, the incident took place at night.

-By the time sunrise finally arrived, there were probably very few signs that a vehicle had gone into the river.
+By the time sunrise arrived, there were probably no signs that a vehicle had gone into the river.

 Closest Locations